-You will need to bring with your nightwear, loose day clothes, towels, sanitary towels, personal hygiene items, lip balm, tissues, slippers and loose-fitting underwear.
-We also recommend that you bring in books, magazines to read or a newspaper.
+You will need to bring with you nightwear, loose day clothes, towels, sanitary towels, personal hygiene items, lip balm, tissues, slippers and loose fitting underwear.
+We also recommend that you bring in books, magazines to read

 What happens before the operation?